-Hell’s Backbone Grill & Farm is located in Boulder, Utah, population of 180 and one of the most remote towns in the United States.
-Boulder is surrounded by wilderness and has so much to explore from driving on Hell’s Backbone Scenic Backway to exploring Box-Death Hollow (check out our Boulder Mt. itinerary to learn more).
+Hell’s Backbone Grill & Farm is located in Boulder, Utah, with a population of 180, and one of the most remote towns in the United States.
+Boulder is surrounded by wilderness and has so much to explore from driving on Hell’s Backbone Scenic Backway to exploring Box-Death Hollow.
 The restaurant gets its name from Hell’s Backbone Road, a scenic backway from Boulder to Escalante.
-In 2017 and 2018, Hell’s Backbone Grill picked up a Salt Lake Magazine Dining Award for best restaurant in Utah.
+In 2017 and 2018, Hell’s Backbone Grill picked up a Salt Lake Magazine Dining Award for the best restaurant in Utah.

 Big Fish Family Restaurant

 The Paiute people named Panguitch, which actually means “big fish” in the Numic language.
-It’s a great stopping place for outdoor adventure in Dixie National Forest, Red Canyon, Cedar Breaks, Bryce Canyon and more.
-Enjoy the friendly, small town ambience with local museums, off-roading rentals, historic buildings, a social hall and warm-hearted folks.
+It’s a great stopping place for outdoor adventure in Dixie National Forest, Red Canyon, Cedar Breaks, Bryce Canyon, and more.
+Enjoy the friendly, small-town ambiance with local museums, off-roading rentals, historic buildings, a social hall, and warm-hearted folks.

 Galaxy of Hatch Diner

 Scenic Highway 89 passes through the heart of Hatch between Kanab and Panguitch.
-Hatch is the perfecting resting stop on your way to Dixie National Forest, Bryce Canyon National Park, Escalante and Boulder Mountain.
+Hatch is the perfect resting stop on your way to Dixie National Forest, Bryce Canyon National Park, Escalante, and Boulder Mountain.
 The Galaxy Diner is conveniently located on Main Street.

 Experience this fine dining restaurant located in Tropic, Utah just outside of Bryce Canyon.
-Stone Hearth Grill is best known for its locally grown, hormone free beef that creates the freshest and juiciest steaks.
-But the chef also prides himself in his vegan and vegetarian dishes as well.
-The grill’s seafood is fresh and flown-in daily, along with fresh fruits and vegetables picked during the seasonal ripeness.
+Stone Hearth Grill is best known for its locally grown, hormone-free beef that creates the freshest and juiciest steaks.
+But the chef also prides himself on his vegan and vegetarian dishes as well.
+The grill’s seafood is fresh and flown in daily, along with fresh fruits and vegetables picked during the seasonal ripeness.
 Apart from the quality food, the views and panoramic sights of Bryce Canyon country are unbeatable.

 Tropic sits along Scenic Byway 12 and is known for its beauty and majesty.
 Tropic is the largest of three ranching communities that make up the Bryce Valley.
-Tropic is centrally located to major scenic attractions such as Grosvenor’s Arch, Bull Valley Gorge, Powell Point, Tropic Reservoir, Pine Lake, Calf Creek Falls and Kodachrome Basin State Park.
+Tropic is centrally located near major scenic attractions such as Grosvenor’s Arch, Bull Valley Gorge, Powell Point, Tropic Reservoir, Pine Lake, Calf Creek Falls, and Kodachrome Basin State Park.

 Located in Escalante, near Calf Creek Falls, Kiva Koffehouse is a must-stop location.
-With homemade soups, breads, sweets, cold drinks and a full espresso bar with freshly ground coffees, this place redefines the words comfort food.
+With homemade soups, bread, sweets, cold drinks, and a full espresso bar with freshly ground coffees, this place redefines the words comfort food.